-No of processes Time per iteration Speed-up Efficiency
+No. of processes Time per iteration Speedup Efficiency

 1

 2

 4

 8

 16

 32

 64

 128

-4 Compiler Investigation
+6. Compiler Investigation

-We will use the CFD example to investigate how different compilers and options affect performance.
+We will now investigate how different compilers and options affect performance.

-4.1 Changing compilers on ARCHER
+6.1.
+Changing compilers on ARCHER

-On ARCHER, the Fortran compiler is always called ftn.
+On ARCHER, the C compiler is always called cc and the Fortran compiler is always called ftn.
 However, what compiler this actually points to is determined by what module you have loaded.
 For example, to switch from the default (Cray) compiler to the Intel compiler.

 '''

-guestXX@archer:~> module switch PrgEnv-cray PrgEnv-intel
+module switch PrgEnv-cray PrgEnv-intel

-guestXX@archer:~> make clean
+make clean

-guestXX@archer:~> make
+make

 '''

-Here. make clean ensures that all compiled code is removed which means that the new code will be built with the new compiler.
-Note that this also removes output files velocity.dat, colourmap.dat, and cfd.plt, so if you wish to keep these you should rename them.
-The GNU compiler module is called PrgEnv-qnu.
+Here make clean ensures all compiled code is removed so the new code will be built with the new compiler.
+This also removes output files velocity.dat, colourmap.dat and cfd.plt, so to keep these you should rename them.
+The GNU compiler module is called PrgEnv-gnu.

-4.2 Exercises
+6.2.
+Exercises